alien4cloud/alien4cloud.github.io/documentation/2.0.0/rest/controller_location-security-controller.md

 * application/json

-### Update applications/environments authorized to access the location
+### Update applications,environments and environment types authorized to access the location
 ```
 POST /rest/v1/orchestrators/{orchestratorId}/locations/{locationId}/security/environmentsPerApplication
 ```

 #### Description

-Only user with ADMIN role can update authorized applications/environments for the location.
+Only user with ADMIN role can update authorized applications,environments and environment types for the location.

 #### Parameters